 - 30. With Government financial support for local public services declining, the Council will use its capital balances to save on ongoing revenue costs ('invest to save' or 'invest to spend less').
 The Council will not however borrow to invest in commercial property for purely investment reasons. - 31.
 The Council has limited commercial activities such as the Theatre, community services etc. which are primarily operated for community benefit, however they will expose the Council to some commercial risk.
-This risk could be significant for 2023/24 depending on the ongoing impact of the Covid-19 pandemic and the national economic position.
+This risk could be significant for 2022/23 depending on the ongoing impact of the Covid-19 pandemic.